fredrikekre/fredrikekre.se/posts/highlight-julia/index.md

 x = 'a' # reference
 }

-`!` is now allowed in variable names, and thus also recognized in the context of finding function definitions and function calls.
-In other contexts it is tagged as an operator:
+`!` is now allowed in variable names, and thus also recognized in the context of finding function definitions and function calls:
 \codetoggle{
 f!(x) = x
 f!(x)